wso2/docs-choreo-dev/en/docs/develop-components/manage-deployment-tracks-for-choreo-components.md

 To switch the branch reference of a linked deployment track, you must relink to an appropriate branch.

 !!! info
-     Relinking a branch that was not previously used for an active deployment requires manual building and deployment for the associated deployment track.
+     When you relink a branch that you have not previously used for an active deployment, it requires performing a manual build and deployment for the associated deployment track.

 **Prerequisites**: